-Course: CTS170A/JTS170A CTS170B/JTS170B Technical Theater I Grade: 9-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Noi ne the various careers opportunity to work costumes, and rigg shop equipment to You must possess s in theatre arts and th rk in specialized group ging for the stage.
-Stud o build the various prod Technical Education course that exposes students to e entertainment industry.
+Course: CTS170A/JTS170A CTS170B/JTS170B Technical Theater I Grade: 9-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Nor Prerequisites: None the various careers opportunity to wor costumes, and rigg shop equipment to You must possess in theatre arts and the kin specialized group ging for the stage.
+Stude build the various produced Technical Education course that exposes students to e entertainment industry.
 Students have the s, which include scenery, lighting, sound, props, dents will operate a variety of electronic and scene ductions each semester.
 This is a challenging course. e able to work independently, and meet deadlines. cal Theater II.
 Fee required

-Course: CTS171A/JTS171A CTS171B/JTS171B Technical Theater II Grade: 10-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Ted chnical Theater I to the various care opportunity to wo costumes, and rigg shop equipment to You must possess ers in theatre arts and rk in specialized group ging for the stage.
-Stu o build the various pro and Technical Education course that exposes students the entertainment industry.
-Students have the es, which include scenery, lighting, sound, props, dents will operate a variety of electronic and scene ductions each semester.
-This is a challenging course ork independently, and meet deadlines.
+Course: CTS171A/JTS171A CTS171B/JTS171B Technical Theater II Grade: 10-12 All Year Course offered at: CDO IRHS Prerequisites: Technical Theater I to the various care opportunity to work costumes, and rigg shop equipment to You must possess ers in theatre arts and rk in specialized group ging for the stage.
+Stud o build the various prod nd Technical Education course that exposes students the entertainment industry.
+Students have the s, which include scenery, lighting, sound, props, dents will operate a variety of electronic and scene ductions each semester.
+This is a challenging course. ork independently, and meet deadlines.
 This course is Fee required